 Shopping and Shipping Problem Solved

 No worries!
-If you love Mexican art and talavera, we’ve got you covered with our Mexican Art Gift Guide.
-We researched two major online shopping networks for you and found the exact same items that we have bought at the mercados in Mexico City and San Miguel de Allende.
-You can find these items at Etsy (some are direct from stores in Mexico) and on Amazon.
-I’m including both because I know some people will like the convenience of Amazon Prime delivery for holidays and birthdays, plus Amazon is doing more to highlight Gifts from Small Businesses.
+If you love Mexican art and talavera, we’ve got you covered with this Mexican Art Gift Guide.
+We found the exact same items that we have bought at the mercados in Mexico City and San Miguel de Allende all on Etsy.com.
+Some of the items are direct from Stores in Mexico.

 This Mexican Art Gift Guide can be used in many different ways.
-Buy a birthday present for a friend 3 states away, send your mom that special serving piece without worrying about shipping, or increase your collection of colorful glasses for that after-COVID2020 party.
+Buy a birthday present for a friend 3 states away, send your mom that special serving piece without worrying about bubble wrap and shipping, or increase your collection of colorful glasses for that Cinco de Mayo at-home celebration.

-You can also can use this guide as to what to buy when you are in Mexico.
+You can also can use this guide as a “what to buy when you are in Mexico” guide.
 And if you run out of room in your extra suitcase, or want something bigger than the standard luggage size, you know you can always buy it online when you get home.

 Mexican Art Gift Guide